Filing for Bankruptcy in Leduc, Alberta

 With the Orderly Payment of Debt (OPD) program, the court will merge your loans and pay — in three or more years — your unsecured debt on your behalf at a 5% yearly interest rate.

-Those who are met with financial problems often think that declaring bankruptcy is their only option.
+Most people feel that with their debt piling up, filing for bankruptcy is the best course of action.
 There are of course many alternatives that may be more suitable for your situation.
-Together, we can work out a solution that's best for you.
+We'll work together to create a plan that works best for you.